donalthurley/articles/bitcoin.md

 There is a significant development cost to move to the better solution and that will not be done without encouragement.

 There is much hype around Bitcoin, many have invested before understanding these technical flaws and there is a lot of speculation in the market.
-But it is technically possible for any cryptocurrency to migrate from a Proof of Work to a Proof of State model which will substantially reduce the enivironmental cost.
+But it is technically possible for any cryptocurrency to migrate from a Proof of Work to a Proof of State model which will substantially reduce the environmental cost.

 And what we do know is that Proof of Work is causing unnecessary pollution to our environment.
 We wouldn't allow this in any other industry.
 So WHY should we tolerate it in the IT industry?